MickeMakaron/gyg-framework/README.md

 Now gyg-framework will interpret "?shortcutID" as "?controller/page/arg1".
 Note, however, that shortcuts have lower priority than controllers.
 If an enabled shortcut and controller share the same ID, gyg-framework will prioritize the controller.
-Thus, try to use unique IDs.
+For this reason, try to use unique IDs.